sachin31198/py-secrets-cache/README.md

 ## AWS CDK Example

-We’ve created a small **AWS CDK Python project** that demonstrates how to use `secrets-cache` in an AWS Lambda function.
+I've created a small **AWS CDK Python project** that demonstrates how to use `secrets-cache` in an AWS Lambda function.

 **Repository:** [secrets-cache-cdk-example](https://github.com/rnag/secrets-cache-cdk-example)